ts4z/barge-rulebook/src/mississippi-stud.md

 ### Evaluating the Showdown

+In general, the evaluation is the same as the base game.
+Specifically:

-In Mississipi Stud, the best high five-card hand wins the pot.
+- In Mississipi Stud, the best high five-card hand wins the pot.

-In Mississippi Stud High-Low, the pot is split between the best high five-card hand and the best California low hand with an 8 qualifier.
+- In Mississippi Stud High-Low, the pot is split between the best high five-card hand and the best California low hand with an 8 qualifier.
 (If there is no low hand, the high hand scoops.)

-In Mississippi Razz, the best five-card California low hand wins the pot.
+- In Mississippi Razz, the best five-card California low hand wins the pot.

+### Variations

+Mississippi Stud is sometimes played with an ante and bring-in.

 ### Notes